EAZYBLACK/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Keyboard, Mouse and Trackpad not working in installer or after update

 For Macs using legacy USB 1.1 controllers, OpenCore Legacy Patcher can only restore support once it has performed root volume patches.
 Thus to install macOS, you need to hook up a USB hub between your Mac and Keyboard/Mouse.
+Another way is, if you have a rooted phone, use [USB HID Client](https://github.com/Arian04/android-hid-client) temporarily

 ::: warning Note